wp-plugins/skype-online-status/readme.txt

 = Which version? =

-Older versions have been developed for WordPress 2.0+, 2.1+ and 2.3+ but from version 2.6.1.0 upward, the main development focus is on WordPress 2.6+.
-This plugin also has been tested on WPMU 2.6.
+Older versions have been developed for WordPress 2.0+, 2.1+ and 2.3+ but with versions 2.6.x the main development focus was on WordPress 2.6.
+From version 2.6.9, WordPress 2.7+ is supported but support for below WordPress 2.1 has been dropped.

+This plugin also has been tested on WPMU.

 = Translations =